When I first started out body painting I knew I needed a decent camera to capture all of my creations. My android phone simply wasn’t cutting it.

-Starting out with my very first body painting picture (which was more of a selfie) here’s some tips that helped me get from that kind of photo to the one in the thumbnail.
+Starting out with my very first body painting picture (which was a selfie on my beloved android potato) here are some tips that helped me get from that kind of photo to the one in the thumbnail.

 The Hair, Makeup & Clothes